 Moreover, TeamSpeak works for meetings, conferences, and online courses.
-There are different ways to install TeamSpeak on Linux, and we will cover two common methods in this guide.
+There are different ways to install TeamSpeak on Linux and we will cover three common methods in this guide.

-We will cover two ways of installing the TeamSpeak Client on Ubuntu.
-The methods below work for Debian systems and Ubuntu.
+We will cover three ways of installing the TeamSpeak Client on Ubuntu.
+The methods below work for Debian systems and Ubuntu:

 TeamSpeak client has an installer for 32 and 64-bit architecture available for download from its official website.
-Make sure you download the appropriate version.
-You can use the uname -m command to confirm your machine version.
+Make sure you download the appropriate version and you can use the uname -m command to confirm your machine version.

 Make the downloaded file executable by navigating to the download directory and changing the file permissions, as shown.